See the Text: From Tokenization to Visual Reading: Experiment

-\textbf{High-resource Languages.} Qwen2.5-VL has been pretrained extensively on high-resource languages in text-only form, so no additional tuning is applied for this input type.
-However, since the model has not encountered multilingual visual-text instructions, we finetune it on ALMA~\citep{xuparadigm}, a small but high-quality bilingual corpus, to enable effective multilingual instruction following in the visual-text form.
-Further training details are provided in the Appendix~\ref{secb}.
-Following ALMA~\citep{xuparadigm}, we test on WMT22 test data~\citep{freitag2022results}, except for Icelandic (is), which is tested on WMT21~\citep{freitag2021results}.
-Table~\ref{tab:high} illustrates that \our\ enhances the performance of Qwen2.5-VL with text image input, achieving an average COM improvement of \textbf{+31.45} across five languages. \our\ with text image input also outperforms text tokenization baseline, particularly for \textbf{non-Latin languages} such as zh and ru.
+Since the model Qwen2.5-VL 3B~\cite{bai2025qwen2} has not encountered multilingual visual-text instructions, we finetune it on ALMA~\cite{xuparadigm}, a small but high-quality bilingual corpus, to enable effective multilingual instruction following in the visual-text form.
+To ensure fair comparison, Qwen2.5-VL 3B is also finetuned on the same dataset ALMA~\cite{xuparadigm} with pure-text input, denoted as Qwen2.5-VL 3B$^{\dagger}$.
+Further training details are provided in Sec.~\ref{sec:exp:setup}.
+Following ALMA~\cite{xuparadigm}, we test on WMT22 test data~\cite{freitag2022results}, except for Icelandic (is), which is tested on WMT21~\cite{freitag2021results}.
+Table~\ref{tab:high} illustrates that \our\ enhances the performance of Qwen2.5-VL with visual-text input, achieving an average COM improvement of \textbf{+31.45} across five languages.
+Notably, \our\ outperforms the text-tokenization baseline Qwen2.5-VL 3B$^{\dagger}$ (65.17 vs. 61.45).
+This performance is achieved with substantially lower Fertility (FET); as shown in Table~\ref{tab:high}, \our\ requires only 0.37 tokens per word on average, a significant reduction from the 2.21 tokens used by standard text tokenization.
+This indicates that vision-centric tokenization \textbf{represents multilingual text more compactly while preserving translation quality}.
+The performance advantage is particularly evident in non-Latin languages such as Chinese (zh) and Russian (ru), where \our\ achieves much higher COMET scores.
 This suggests that the vision-centric tokenization \emph{offers a stronger advantage for languages that differ more from English in terms of grammar and morphology}.
+For languages like German (de) and Czech (cs), the performance of \our\ is comparable to the Qwen2.5-VL 3B with pure text input, likely due to their syntactic similarities with English.